ianjohngraham/ianjohngraham.github.io/_posts/publish/2016-09-08-token-based-authentication-with-sitecore-services-client.md

 <img src="/assets/img/jwtverify.png" alt="no auth" />

-If we add this token to the call we did previously:
+If we add this token to the header of the call we did previously:

 <img src="/assets/img/postman_auth_with_token.PNG" alt="auth" />